NMDC70/Tidy-Data-Project/CodeBook_Tidy_Set.md

 "Human Activity Recognition Using Smartphones Dataset"

-The original README.txt for the dataset along with the files which give info for the 561 features(featues.txt) & 6 activities (activity_labels.txt) of the orignal dataset give background that is useful to understand the new independent data set created in this project.
+The original README.txt for the dataset, along with the files which give info for the 561 features(featues.txt) & 6 activities (activity_labels.txt) of the orignal dataset, give background that is useful to understand the new independent data set created in this project.

 The data was downloaded to the working directory & unzipped.
 Url for obtaining the data is "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip".